SWEN610-F22/backpack/docs/DesignDoc.md

 ## Executive Summary

+Backpack is an online e-store that sells gear and equipment for outdoor adventures such us camping, biking, hiking, fishing and so on.
+Backpack is focused on providing quality gear to outdoor enthusiasts at the best prices, nothing more nothing less.
+Backpack helps you experience the transformational power of nature.
+We understand the simple joy of having the right clothing and gear work the way it is supposed to.
+So our purpose is to awaken a lifelong love of the outdoors, for all.

-Backpack is an e-store that sells outdoor gear and equipment for camping, biking, hiking, fishing trips, and so on.
-Users can also create a curated list of equipment they used on their trip to a certain destination.
-Other users can view these lists and add them to their cart, making it easier for them to buy equipment based on their necessity.
+Backpack also provides the option for users to make a curated list of equipments used during an outdoor trip to a certain destination.
+Users who are not familiar with the gear needed for a certain trip can reference these curated lists and add them to their cart, this makes it easier for newbies to buy equipment based on their necessity.
+So whether you are new to the outdoors or a seasoned pro, we hope you'll choose us to enhance your outdoor experiences.

 ## Requirements